renzhaochun/renzhaochun.github.io/_pages/about.md

 ---

-I'm now an Associate Professor at <a href="https://www.universiteitleiden.nl/en">Leiden University</a>, the Netherlands.
-I am interested in information retrieval and natural language processing, with an emphasis on conversational artiﬁcial intelligence, recommender systems, and social media analysis.
-I aim to develop intelligent agents that can address complex user requests and solve core challenges in NLP and IR towards that goal.
-I got my PhD from University of Amsterdam in 2016, supervised by Prof. Dr. Maarten de Rijke.
-Prior to that, I received my B.E and M.E from Shandong University in 2009 and 2012 respectively, and worked as a short-term visiting scholar in Max-Planck-Institut für Informatik, 2012.
+I am currently an Associate Professor at <a href="https://www.universiteitleiden.nl/en">Leiden University</a>, the Netherlands.
+My research focuses on information retrieval and natural language processing, with a particular emphasis on conversational information-seeking, generative retrieval, recommender systems, and large language models.
+My overarching goal is to develop intelligent agents capable of addressing complex user requests and solving fundamental challenges in NLP and IR.
+Before joining Leiden, I served as a Professor at Shandong University from 2019 to 2023 and worked as a Research Scientist at JD.com from 2017 to 2023.
+I earned my PhD in 2016 from the University of Amsterdam, where I was supervised by Prof. dr. Maarten de Rijke and Prof. dr. Evangelos Kanoulas.
+Prior to that, I completed both my B.E.
+(2009) and M.E.
+(2012) at Shandong University and spent time as a short-term visiting scholar at the Max Planck Institute for Informatics in 2012.

 ## Research interests